kdheepak/blog/content/37-advent-of-code-2020.md

 part1(data = readInput()) = sum(q -> length(∪(Set.(q)...)), data)
 part2(data = readInput()) = sum(q -> length(∩(Set.(q)...)), data)
 ```

-Julia has support for broadcasting using the `f.(c)` syntax,
-which allows for element by element application of the method `f` on every element in the collection `c`, i.e. `f(e) for e in c`.
-This tends to be very handy in Advent of Code.

 ## [Day 7: Handy Haversacks](https://adventofcode.com/2020/day/7)